 iPhone 2018 prices

-Apparently in 2018 you will be able to get an iPhone X-style handset for less, if a (Chinese-language) Economic Daily article from October 2017 is to be believed.
+However, a popular rumour holds that in 2018 you will be able to get an iPhone X-style handset for much less.

-According to that site, more than one successor to the iPhone X is in the works: along with the top-tier iPhone X successor, there will be more budget-friendly model to attract new customers.
+An Economic Daily article from Oct 2017 maintains that more than one successor to the iPhone X is in the works: along with the top-tier iPhone X successor (codenamed Lisboa), there will be a more budget-friendly model (codenamed Hangzhou) to attract new customers.

 Design changes in the new iPhones